 Inclusion Champion of the Year

 AtWork! has honored Bellevue School District as their 2019 Inclusion Champion of the Year.
 BSD has partnered with AtWork! for almost a decade to empower people with disabilities to be productive, integrated and contributing members of their communities.
 By focusing as much on the business’s needs as on the job seeker’s needs, AtWork! can strategize, design and create jobs that are valuable, meaningful and deliver a measurable benefit to everyone involved.

 While in the program, Evergreen staff help connect students (and families) with important agencies that will help support long-term services, such as DVR (Department of Vocational Rehab), DDA (Developmental Disabilities Administration, formerly known as DDD), and DSHS (Department of Social & Health Services).
 Students who meet DDA eligibility during their final year in the program have the opportunity to participate in King County’s School-To-Work Program (STW).
 Learn more…

 The Evergreen Transition Program is separate from Interlake High School though located on Interlake campus.
-If your son or daughter needs to report an absence, please contact the classroom teacher directly.
+If your young adult needs to report an absence, please contact the classroom teacher directly.
 See classroom phone numbers below.

 Please check in at the main Interlake office before visiting the Evergreen Transition Program building.